EUDR Compliance: Ensuring Your Products Are Deforestation-Free

 The appearance of land surfaces and vegetation could vary widely between locations on Earth, the regional climate, and even across seasons.
 The usually large number of land plots and wide geographical distribution of the producers only make the tasks of verification even more challenging.
 Analytical algorithms, including the usage of machine-learning models (colloquially referred to as “AI” or artificial intelligence), can and should be used to improve the assessment accuracy and speed.
 In some challenging cases, AI could also provide vegetation species information in order to ascertain that the trees of the forests are consistent with expectations.

 Building up the required tools and procedural pipelines to perform due diligence can be a difficult and time-consuming task.
-In many cases, partnering with another organisation or company with the relevant expertise and experience will be more reliable and cost-efficient.
+In many cases, partnering with another organization or company with the relevant expertise and experience will be more reliable and cost-efficient.

 Conceptual Workflow